oddbird/greenmud/greenmud.md

 ------

 <!-- chapter
-chapter       : 'Not a Susy in Sight for Miles and Miles.' description   : 'Chapter 16: Not a Susy in Sight for Miles and Miles.'
+chapter       : 'Not a Susy in Sight for Miles and Miles' description   : 'Chapter 16: Not a Susy in Sight for Miles and Miles'

 voice         : jj
 -->